We offer an expanding array of conservation education programs throughout Miami County and the Hillsdale Lake Watershed.

 Please help us identify flooding concerns throughout the Hillsdale Watershed

-The Johnson County Stormwater Management Program in cooperation with local cities are creating watershed master plans.
+The Johnson County Stormwater Management Program, in cooperation with local cities, are creating watershed master plans.
 As part of this effort we need help to identify areas of flooding, stream bank erosion and other stormwater concerns.

 Survey link Map.social/johnsoncountyksfloodingsurvey

-**Please be aware that the survey is for Johnson County residents only, and that this stage is for information gathering only, not for reporting issues requiring immediate resolution.
+**The link will be active until August 2020.
+Please be aware that the survey is for Johnson County residents only, and that this stage is for information gathering only, not for reporting issues requiring immediate resolution.